TransportScotland/tmfs-accident-processing/README.md

 # tmfs-accident-processing
 Python code for undertaking accident analysis on TMfS outputs

+## A note on approaches
+The approach set out in this process is designed to be broadly compatible with the COBALT accident processing methodology.
+This, notably, features some differences to the approach set out by NESA.
+Should a NESA-based approach be required, adjustments would need to be made to the processing scripts.

 ## Usage
 In many circumstances, the executable version of this application should be used - in particular, using this directly within Cube allows for accident analysis via `PILOT`, rather than the hassle of setting up a Python environment for use as a Custom User Program in Cube.